Japan: Mount Fuji report doubles previous estimate of lava flow | DW | 07.04.2021

 A new hazard map drawn up to prepare local residents for a possible eruption of Japan's Mount Fuji warns that earlier predictions may have underestimated the true scale of the danger.

-The updated threat assessment was compiled by experts from the three prefectures considered to be most at risk of a major eruption of Japan's tallest and most iconic mountain.
-Basing their decisions on new research, officials of Shizuoka, Yamanashi and Kanagawa prefectures now believe that the earlier hazard map, which was published in June 2004, failed to take several factors into account.
+The updated threat assessment was compiled by experts from the three prefectures considered to be most at risk from a major eruption of Japan's tallest and most iconic mountain.
+Basing their decisions on new research, officials in Shizuoka, Yamanashi and Kanagawa prefectures now believe that the earlier hazard map, which was published in June 2004, failed to take several factors into account.

 The new report identifies a number of additional vents on the flanks of the mountain that could serve as exit points for the lava that is below the surface, potentially putting more communities at the base of the peak in danger.
 The experts believe that 27 towns are at some degree of risk should the volcano erupt, up from 15 in the previous study.